Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/1 Player Version/README.md

 <a href="https://github.com/Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/tree/main/2%20Player%20Version#2-player-mode">
 here</a>

-Note: End-goal is 1-Player algorithms to be used by both 1-Player Mode and Computer vs. Computer Mode
+End-goal is 1-Player algorithms to be used by both 1-Player Mode and Computer vs. Computer Mode
 - Computer could go first or second and scoreboard will indicate this (note: this changes all the algorithms for computer going second)

 Summary List of 1-Player Algorithms